TheFlightSimsOfficial/research-labs/README.md

 While that, please don't touch on its process.
 The installation will be completed quickly.

-> Note: We recommend you to connect to the 50Mbps or faster Internet connection, so your installation won't be corrupted by Internet speed.
+> Note: We recommend you connect to a 50Mbps or faster Internet connection, so your installation won't be corrupted by Internet speed.

 ## Contributing

-To contribute this project, you can see different ways in [CONTRIBUTING GUIDE](https://github.com/TheFlightSims/research-labs/blob/main/CONTRIBUTING.md).
+To contribute to this project, you can see different ways in [CONTRIBUTING GUIDE](https://github.com/TheFlightSims/research-labs/blob/main/CONTRIBUTING.md).

 ## License

-This repo uses [GNU GPL-3.0](https://github.com/TheFlightSims/research-labs/blob/main/LICENSE) for easier to distribute, modify and install on any device, with no fee, or additional law barrier.
+This repo uses [GNU GPL-3.0](https://github.com/TheFlightSims/research-labs/blob/main/LICENSE) for easier distribution, modification, and installation on any device, with no fee, or additional law barrier.

 ## Feedback